Tools

 Multiple accounts

 You can connect more than one account per integration.
 Click the ✓ Connected badge to open the connections manager, where you can rename a connection, add another account, or disconnect one.
 Disconnecting is reversible — reconnect any time.
+(Disconnecting also removes that account from every agent that was using it.)

 How agents use tools